Tuition Benefits for Faculty and Staff

 Penn’s generous tuition benefits are just one of the many perks that make the University a great place to work.
 You can pursue your academic goals and get an Ivy League education for a discount.

 ON THIS PAGE:

 Regular, full-time faculty and staff and limited service staff are eligible for tuition assistance for credit courses at the University of Pennsylvania after they have worked for 6 months in their eligible role.
 The completion of their waiting period must be on or before the first date of classes in order to receive tuition assistance for that term.
 If the completion of their 6 month waiting period is after the first day of classes, they will be eligible to begin using their tuition benefit the following semester.

 Retired Penn faculty and staff are also eligible to take advantage of Penn’s tuition benefit.

 The tuition benefit for faculty and staff covers 100% of the tuition, general, and technology fees at Penn for up to two course units each term (2 course units per fall and spring semester, and two course units over the entire summer) as long as the courses are credit courses.
-Note that the benefit doesn’t cover non-credit courses except for Math 101.
+Note that the benefit doesn’t cover non-credit courses.

 Most courses at the University are one course unit, but some are more than one.
 Be sure to check before signing up with the academic program.